SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 # Exercise 02 - Authenticating and managing configuration

-At the end of this exercise, you'll have successfully authenticated with the btp CLI for your BTP trial account, know about what configuration there is and how to control where it's kept.
+At the end of this exercise, you'll have successfully authenticated with the btp CLI for your BTP trial account and know about what configuration there is & how to control where it's kept.

 ## Gather the information required